- Be limited to 4 students in the lobby, and up to 2 students in each of the “wing” studios

 To withdraw from a class, please complete a withdrawal form in the office.

 If you withdraw from a class during the first week of the session, you will receive a full refund.
-Refunds are given in the form of a check.

 If you withdraw from a class after normal business hours on Friday of the first week of the session or later, no refunds will be given for any reason.
 Because you have reserved a space in a group for which we have a limited number of spots available, our non-refundable policy applies in every instance.

-Cancelled Classes & Student Absences
+Canceled Classes & Student Absences

-In the event of insufficient enrollment, classes or workshops may be cancelled.
+In the event of insufficient enrollment, classes or workshops may be canceled.
 In general, we hold the first class of a session to take into consideration potential walk-in students.
 If a minimum number of students do not attend the first class, the session will be postponed.

 On occasion, an instructor may have to miss a class or lesson.
 In this situation, a suitable substitute instructor will be provided or you will be given notice of class cancellation using e-mail addresses or phone numbers provided to us.
 In the event of cancellation, the instructor will schedule an alternate day and time to make up the class during the session.